Spiced Baked Applesby Amylee Amos PhD, RDN, IFMCPRecipes

 - Meanwhile, heat the coconut oil, nuts, cinnamon, nutmeg, ginger, and vanilla over low heat.
 Stir the mixture well.

 - Once melted and well mixed, use a spoon to fill each apple with the mixture.

 - Place the apples in an oven safe dish.
 Bake for 40 minutes or until fork tender (depending on the size of the apple, they may take longer).

 - If liquid has leaked from the apples into the dish, spoon the liquid on top of the apples to moisten them.

-- Optional: Add ¼ cup coconut yogurt on each apple and serve.
+- Optional: Add ¼ cup coconut yogurt on each apple, sprinkle with cinnamon, and serve.